motocoin-dev/motocoin/README.md

  Motocoin is the first Proof-of-Thought crypto-currency.
 It is similar to Proof-of-Work but instead of requiring to solve computationally expensive puzzles on computer it requires human to solve puzzles that are hard for computer.
-More specifically, people play 2D moto simulator game (similar to Elastomania) on pseudorandomly generated levels.
-Each time someone completes level faster then the target time, new block is generated and that player gets resward.
+More specifically, people play 2D moto-simulator game (similar to Elastomania) on pseudo-randomly generated levels.
+Each time someone completes level faster than the target time, new block is generated and that player gets reward.
 As more people play and better they play the target becomes lower and harder to reach.

 It has the following advantages: